mriddell95/ISTE-422_group-project/README.md

-#ISTE 422 Group Project
+# ISTE 422 Group Project

-###Building and Testing the project:
+## Building and Testing the project:

-To Build and Test the code please run the following command from the root of this repo:
+To Build and Test the code please run the following command from the root of this repository:
 ```
 gradlew clean build
 ```